Plastic pollution: Effects on the environment

 The problem of ocean plastic debris is ubiquitous.
 It is estimated that 1.5–4% of global plastics production ends up in the oceans every year, mainly as a result of poor waste management infrastructure and practices combined with irresponsible attitudes to the use and disposal of plastics.
 The weathering of plastic debris causes its fragmentation into particles that even small marine invertebrates may ingest hence contaminating the food chain.
 Their small size renders them untraceable to their source and extremely difficult to remove from open ocean environments.
 In the marine environment, plastic pollution causes "Entanglement, toxicological effects via ingestion of plastics, suffocation, starvation, dispersal, and rafting of organisms, provision of new habitats, and introduction of invasive species are significant ecological effects with growing threats to biodiversity and trophic relationships.
 Degradation (changes in the ecosystem state) and modifications of marine systems are associated with loss of ecosystem services and values.
 Consequently, this emerging contaminant affects the socio-economic aspects through negative impacts on tourism, fishery, shipping, and human health".

-Plastic pollution as a cause of climate change

-According to the "Plastic and Climate" report, in 2019 production and incineration of plastic contributed greenhouse gases in the equivalent of 850 million tonnes of carbon dioxide to the atmosphere.
-In trend, annual emissions from these sources would grow to 1.34 billion tonnes by 2030.
-By 2050 plastic could emit 56 billion tonnes of greenhouse gas emissions, as much as 14 percent of the earth's remaining carbon budget.
-Those are emission from production, transportation, incineration, but there are also releases of methane and effects on phytoplankton.